ayo-codes/intro-to-apis-course/course-notes.md

 # My Notes
 SDK - this is a software development kit and it gives an API that will feel native to your programming language OAuth Tokens - explains to the app what the use is authorised to do.
-SPotify's API is using a cache systme
+SPotify's API is using a cache system

 * [Spotify for Developers](https://developer.spotify.com/)